zayigo/FastMileScraper/README.md

 "ca": {
   "enb": xxxxx, // Current eNodeB
   "cid": xx, // CID of the primary band
-  "dl_ca": [ // Bands used for download carrier-aggregation, first one is primary
+  "dl_bands": [ // Bands used for download, first one is primary
     1,
     7,
     3
   ],
-  "ul_ca": [ // Bands used for upload carrier-aggregation, first one is primary
+  "ul_bands": [ // Bands used for upload, first one is primary
     1,
     7
   ]